GET STARTED

 The Q3 Employee Sentiment Index revealed that the average worker has just under 16 days of annual leave accrued.
 But worryingly, almost a quarter of Australian workers have accrued the yearly annual leave entitlement of four weeks (20 working days).

-When it comes to personal leave, the average worker has accrued 14.4 days – close to one and a half times the annual entitlement of two weeks/10 working days.
+When it comes to personal leave, the average employee has accrued 14.4 days – close to one and a half times the annual entitlement of two weeks/10 working days.

 Three strategies to reduce leave liability